October 12, 2018

 Moving Forward: The R&D Tax Credit and the STEM Economy

 The R&D Tax Credit rewards companies for the exact activities that drive our economy forward—be it the development of new technologies or the enhancement of existing ones that improve efficiencies, solve real-world challenges and improve our overall quality of life.
 These are the types of behaviors we need from the private sector to remain competitive, and now is the time for us to further strengthen our various federal and state R&D tax incentives and put them on par with other first world nations.

 We could start by increasing the total value offered with regard to qualifying activities for the federal R&D Tax Credit.
-This currently stands at 6.5%—well behind other countries around the world (for reference, Ireland is at 25% and Italy is at 50%).
+This currently stands at 6.5%—well behind other countries around the world.
 This restriction on the credit, as compared to what other countries offer, has been a major impediment in our nation’s ability to remain competitive.
 If we are seeking to create more innovative businesses, this will require further investment in the private sector.

 Aside from offering additional value for the federal credit, our government could do a better job in making companies aware of the existence of federal and state R&D tax incentives.
 The federal R&D Tax Credit—and the various state R&D tax incentives offered around the country—were created for the express benefit of U.S. businesses.
 However, too many business owners are either unaware of the opportunities available to them or feel the process of claiming these incentives is not worth the hassle.
 As a nation, we need to make the process of claiming these incentives easier—be it informing the public through information campaigns or easing various reporting restrictions.

 Implementing these measures would go a long way in strengthening the impact of the R&D Tax Credit and in supporting a STEM-based economy that creates high-paying jobs and improves economic opportunities for all Americans.